slocka/use-query-params-state/README.md

 - Your application content can easily be shared across the web.
 - Users can directly access a specific state of your application through a hyperlink.
 - Users can undo/redo their actions through the browser history.
-- Users can easily bookmark the page and come back later on the same or different device with the application in the same state as it was when saving it.
+- Users can bookmark the page and come back later on the same or different device with the application in the state it was left in.
 -
 ### A better developer experience